 How Scott Helps Clients

-Leading businesses, public entities, and employers rely on Scott Dixler’s capabilities in matters involving complex intellectual property disputes, class actions, discrimination claims, and torts.
+Leading businesses, public entities, and employers rely on Scott Dixler’s capabilities in matters involving complex business disputes, class actions, discrimination claims, and torts.

-Scott has presented nineteen oral arguments in state and federal appellate courts.
+Scott has presented more than twenty oral arguments in state and federal appellate courts.
 Recognizing Scott’s capabilities as an oral advocate, clients have retained Scott to argue appeals briefed by other counsel.

 Scott serves on the Amicus Committee of the Association of Southern California Defense Counsel.
 He is also on the Board of the Los Angeles Lawyers' Chapter of the Federalist Society.
 Scott has been recognized as a “Rising Star” by Super Lawyers from 2016 to 2020.